luigifreda/pyslam/README.md

 Author: [Luigi Freda](https://www.luigifreda.com)

 **pySLAM** contains a python implementation of a monocular *Visual Odometry (VO)* pipeline.
-It supports many classical and modern local image [features](#detectorsdescriptors), and it offers a convenient interface for them.
+It supports many classical and modern **[local features](#detectorsdescriptors)**, and it offers a convenient interface for them.
 Moreover, it collects other common and useful VO and SLAM tools.

-I released pySLAM for **educational purposes**, for a [computer vision class](https://as-ai.org/visual-perception-and-spatial-computing/) I taught.
+I released pySLAM v1 for educational purposes, for a [computer vision class](https://as-ai.org/visual-perception-and-spatial-computing/) I taught.
 I started developing it for fun as a python programming exercise, during my free time, taking inspiration from some repos available on the web.

 Main Scripts:
 * `main_vo.py` combines the simplest VO ingredients without performing any image point triangulation or windowed bundle adjustment.
 At each step $k$, `main_vo.py` estimates the current camera pose $C_k$ with respect to the previous one $C_{k-1}$.
 The inter-frame pose estimation returns $[R_{k-1,k},t_{k-1,k}]$ with $||t_{k-1,k}||=1$.
 With this very basic approach, you need to use a ground truth in order to recover a correct inter-frame scale $s$ and estimate a valid trajectory by composing $C_k = C_{k-1} * [R_{k-1,k}, s t_{k-1,k}]$.
 This script is a first start to understand the basics of inter-frame feature tracking and camera pose estimation.

 * `main_slam.py` adds feature tracking along multiple frames, point triangulation, keyframe management and bundle adjustment in order to estimate the camera trajectory up-to-scale and build a map.
 It's still a VO pipeline but it shows some basic blocks which are necessary to develop a real visual SLAM pipeline.

-You can use this framework as a baseline to play with local [features](#detectorsdescriptors), VO techniques and create your own (proof of concept) VO/SLAM pipeline in python.
+You can use this framework as a baseline to play with [local features](#detectorsdescriptors), VO techniques and create your own (proof of concept) VO/SLAM pipeline in python.
 When you test it, please, consider that's a work in progress, a development framework written in Python, without any pretence of having state-of-the-art localization accuracy or real-time performances.

 **Enjoy it!**